This page is based on a contribution from Zoran Obradovic.

 The value of any bonuses won by the declarer's team are added to their score; if they lose any bonuses, their values are subtracted.
 Conversely, if the opposition win any bonuses, their value is subtracted from the declarer's team's score and any bonuses lost by the opposition are added to the declarer's team's score.

 In the higher contracts, beggar and above, the declarer simply either wins or loses the value of the contract.
 There is no difference and no bonuses (except that the penalty for losing the mond still applies in "solo without").

 The score sheet looks like this:

-The second row of the scoresheet is reserved for radli (also called radlc).
-(Radl is a word of German descent meaning a little wheel).
+The second row of the scoresheet is reserved for radlci.
+(Radlc is a word of German descent meaning a little wheel).
 These are little circles drawn under each player's name.
-All four players get a new radl whenever any of the following events happens, :
+All four players get a new radlc whenever any of the following events happens, :

 - a klop is played;

 - a contract of beggar or higher is played;